Advanced Features for Flurry Analytics with iOS¶

 Create an Ad Unit to Earn Revenue¶

-To accomplish this, you can Set Up Your Ad Unit in three easy steps.
+To accomplish this, you can Set Up Your Ad Unit in a few easy steps.

 You’ll have full control over the placement of the ad unit in your app, the ads being shown, time and frequency of when ads are displayed, and the audience segment you reach.